mikepurvis/ros-install-osx/README.md

 ===============

-This repo aims to maintain a usable, scripted, up-to-date installation procedure for [ROS](http://ros.org).
-The intent is that the `install` script may be executed on a bare Yosemite or El Capitan machine and produce a working desktop_full installation, including RQT, rviz, and Gazebo.
+This repo aims to maintain a usable, scripted, up-to-date installation procedure for [ROS](http://ros.org), currently Lunar.
+The intent is that the `install` script may be executed on a El Capitan or newer machine and produce a working desktop_full installation, including RQT, rviz, and Gazebo.

 This is the successor to my [popular gist on the same topic][1].